 Expats with families might prefer a more suburban lifestyle.
-The suburbs south of Jakarta offer spacious homes, clean air, and close proximity to international schools.
-Expats can choose between a free-standing home, and a house in a development or security complex.
+The suburbs south of Jakarta offer spacious homes, cleaner air, and close proximity to international schools.
+Expats can usually choose between a freestanding home and a house in a development or security complex.

-A popular option for expats is a town house.
-It’s a compromise between a city apartment and a suburban house.
-Renting or owning a town house is a low-maintenance option with extra security and amenities.
-Town houses are semi-attached and are usually in a gated estate.
+Another popular option for expats is a townhouse.
+This offers a compromise between a city apartment and a suburban house.
+Renting or owning a townhouse is a low-maintenance option with extra security and amenities.
+Townhouses are semi-attached and are usually in a gated estate.
 Many of the complexes have garden areas and a pool.

 Finding accommodation in Indonesia

 It is advisable to use an estate agent to find accommodation in Indonesia.
 They will be familiar with all the rules and regulations and will be able to advise on the options that most expats choose.
 Those who are receiving help from their employer to find accommodation might not need to go through an estate agent.

-Expats should use estate agents’ data bases, Internet searches and newspaper classifieds to aid them in their accommodation search.
-The Jakarta Post has a good classifieds section.
+Expats should use estate agents’ databases, internet searches and newspaper classifieds to aid them in their accommodation search.